sukadateam/Database/README.md

 # Database
 <br>Current Stage: Adding Help Functions.
+Fixing a save issue that only occurs on Windows.

 To setup.
 Install all items in requirements.txt using pip and run custom_database.py.
 That's it!
 <br>pip install -r requirements.txt